jojo141185/mopidy-docker/README.md

 You can start the mopidy container by simply using the command [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) or the [docker compose](https://docs.docker.com/compose/) tool where you can store your docker configuration in a seperate yaml file.

 In both ways you need to adapt the command or docker-compose.yaml file to your specific host environment.
+### Manage Docker as a non-root user

+If you need to run docker as non-root user then you need to add it to the docker group.
+1. Create the docker group, if it does not already exist
+`sudo groupadd docker`
+2. Add your user to the docker group
+`sudo usermod -aG docker $USER`
+3. Log in to the new docker group (should avoid having to log out & log in again):
+`newgrp docker`
+4. Check if docker can be run without root
+`docker run hello-world`
+Try to reboot if you still get permission error!

+!!
+Warning !!
+The docker group grants privileges equivalent to the root user.
+For details on how this impacts security in your system, see (Docker Daemon Attack Surface)[https://docs.docker.com/engine/security/#docker-daemon-attack-surface]
 ### docker run
 Start the mopidy docker container with the docker run command: